Cognitive Behavioral Therapy (CBT) For Addiction

 For example, say that you had a particularly difficult week leading up to your once-weekly CBT session and you are feeling really down, which in turn is causing your urges and cravings for your substance of choice to feel nearly too difficult to bare.
 When arriving at your therapy session, you will have the opportunity to suggest topics and ideas on which to focus.
 This gives you not only power over your therapy but can also facilitate power over your life.

-Relaxation is a critical part of CBT, as heightened levels of stress can make it even more difficult that usual to avoid urges and temptations.
+Relaxation is a critical part of CBT, as heightened levels of stress can make it even more difficult than usual to avoid urges and temptations.
 Stress also leads to more health problems as well as difficulty concentrating, both of which could severely impact the efficacy of your treatment.

 Some of the ways that your CBT therapist may encourage relaxation is through meditation and breathing exercises, as well as reducing the number of stressors in your life.

-Problem solving is crucial in almost any form of therapy or recovery, as our inability to effectively solve problems in our lives often leads to addictive behaviors.
-Often times, therapists will use guidelines or worksheets to help monitor problem solving with their patients.
+Problem-solving is crucial in almost any form of therapy or recovery, as our inability to effectively solve problems in our lives often leads to addictive behaviors.
+Often times, therapists will use guidelines or worksheets to help monitor problem-solving with their patients.

 You can expect to be asked what the potential problem may be, what your initial ideas for a solution may be, advantages and disadvantages to using that solution, what the best solution is, and what steps you need to take to make that solution happen.
 The goal is to help someone be able to do this same type of process quickly and on their own.